Biden vaccine mandates face first test with federal workers | Law-Order

 Federal Law Enforcement Officers Association President Larry Cosme said there are about 31,000 members from 65 federal law enforcement agencies in the association and he estimated 60 per cent of them have been vaccinated.

+Republicans have argued the mandate goes too far.
+House Oversight Committee Republicans sent a letter in late October suggesting the president's ''authoritarian and extreme mandates infringe upon American freedoms, are unprecedented, and may ultimately be deemed unlawful''.

+In their letter, Reps.
+James Comer of Kentucky and Jody Hice of Georgia said they worried about a large number of government vacancies should thousands of workers refuse and get fired.
+That concern was also felt by those in the already-understaffed Bureau of Prisons.

 A federal corrections officers union in Florida filed a lawsuit this past week over the mandate, saying it was a violation of civil rights.
-Some prison workers say they're torn about the vaccine, not wanting to lose their livelihoods but also unwilling to sacrifice their personal beliefs.
-Officers near retirement age are contemplating leaving rather than go through with the vaccine.
+Some prison workers say they are torn about the vaccine, not wanting to lose their livelihoods but also unwilling to sacrifice their personal beliefs.

-One prison worker in West Virginia texted a colleague that the worker wasn't willing to be a guinea pig, writing: “It would be different if it wasn't new.
-But it is.
-And I don't wanna be your experiment.”
-The worker, describing how agonising the decision had been, said: “I've cried and puked so much my eyes and stomach hurts.”
-The worker wondered if it was wrong to stand firm against the vaccine.

-Border Patrol employees have been directed to confirm their vaccination status by Tuesday, according to union President Brandon Judd.
-As of Thursday, 49 per cent of Border Patrol agents responded to say they are fully vaccinated and about 7 per cent reported not being vaccinated, Judd said.
-It's unclear at this point how many will continue to refuse if they aren't granted an exemption and face losing their job as a result.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)